11 Actors Whose Real-Life Diagnoses Became TV Storylines

-The Sopranos alum Jamie-Lynn Sigler is coming to Grey Sloan Memorial Hospital for a guest role as Laura Kaplan on Grey’s Anatomy.
+Previously, The Sopranos alum Jamie-Lynn Sigler came to Grey Sloan Memorial Hospital for a guest role as Laura Kaplan on Grey’s Anatomy.
 The character is a doctor who is living with Multiple Sclerosis.
 The role was designed with the actress in mind, and it reflects her real life, as she has been open about her experiences living with the autoimmune disease.

-It’s not the first time this year that fans have seen such a thing.
-Eric Dane previously returned to TV for a role where art imitated life, as his character in Brilliant Minds had ALS, just as Dane does.
+Also, Eric Dane previously returned to TV for a role where art imitated life, as his character on Brilliant Minds had ALS, just as Dane does.

-These two are far from the only TV actors whose real-life medical conditions became character traits, too.
+These three are far from the only TV actors whose real-life medical conditions became character traits, too.

 In the photo gallery below, see a four-decade chronology of TV characters’ conditions mirroring those of their portrayers.